-Yes, the Disability Discrimination Act (now the Equality Act) covers you if you have cancer.
-The following links take you to sections about
+Read about the Disability Discrimination Act (now called the Equality Act) and cancer.

 These rights mean that you can negotiate for reasonable changes in your work or workplace.
 The term reasonable means that any changes or adaptations must be practical for your employer, in terms of cost and effects on other workers.

 For example, if you need time off work for treatment and recovery your employer might allow you a period of leave and your job will still be there when you want to go back.
 Or it might be reasonable to have more flexible working hours so you can carry on working.
 And the Act also gives you legal protection if you feel your employer has treated you unfairly.